GeoTecINIT/awarns-framework/packages/human-activity/README.md

 > **Task name**: `startDetectingIntermediateHumanActivityChanges`
 >
 > **Description**: Allows to start detecting human activity changes at an intermediate granularity level.
 This level of granularity means that activity changes will be reported as soon as they are detected.
 In contrast, the detection mechanism will be more sensitive to in-between activity stops.
-This means, for example, that if the user is walking and stops for a few seconds, or is inside a vehicle and stops at traffic light, these subtle changes will be detected as transitions to being still.
-Due to this extra of granularity, this activity detection mechanism is able to detect user stand up actions (phone tilts abruptly).
+This means, for example, that if the user is walking and stops for a few seconds, or is inside a vehicle and stops at traffic light, these subtle changes will be detected as transitions to becoming still.
+Due to this extra of granularity, this activity detection mechanism is able to detect user stand-up actions (phone tilts abruptly).

 > **Task name**: `stopDetectingIntermediateHumanActivityChanges`
 >